ikechuwkwu11/book_library_api/README.md

-Flask Book Library API
+#📚 Flask Book Library API

-A simple RESTful API built with Flask that allows users to register, log in, and manage a library of books.
-Includes full CRUD functionality for books and basic authentication using Flask-Login.
+A simple, RESTful API built with Flask that enables users to register, log in, and manage a personal library of books.
+This API supports full CRUD operations for books and uses session-based authentication via Flask-Login (no JWT required).
+Designed for simplicity, extensibility, and educational use.

-Features
+##🚀 Features
+- Authentication
 - User registration and login
-- JWT-free session-based login with Flask-Login
+- Secure, session-based login with Flask-Login (no JWTs)
+- Session management via cookies
-- Book CRUD:
+- Book Management (CRUD)
 - Add a new book
 - Edit an existing book
 - Delete a book
 - Fetch all books

-- Auto-seeding demo books (optional logic)
+##🧪 Developer Extras
+- Optional auto-seeding logic for demo book data

-Tech Stack
+## 🛠 Tech Stack
+- Layer	Technology
-- Python
+- Language	Python
-- Flask
+- Framework	Flask
+- Database	SQLite
-- SQLAlchemy
+- ORM	SQLAlchemy
-- Flask-Login
+- Auth	Flask-Login
-- SQLite (as the database)

-Folder Structure
+## 🔍 Example API Endpoints
+- Method ***	Endpoint ***	Description
+- POST	/register	Register a new user
+- POST	/login	Log in a user
+- GET	/books	Fetch all books
+- POST	/books	Add a new book
+- PUT	/books/<book_id>	Edit an existing book
+- DELETE	/books/<book_id>	Delete a book

+- All book routes require an authenticated session.

+##📌 Notes
+- Admin privileges are not required; users can manage their own sessions.
+- No frontend is included — this is an API-only project.
+- Can be extended easily with JWTs, user roles, or a frontend in React/Vue.